10 High-Paying Administrative Jobs to Pursue

 See our open certified professional coder jobs.

-Processing payroll, maintaining HR records and employee benefit plans, facilitating resolutions, ensuring compliance — those are all duties of the HR benefits specialist or coordinator.
+Processing payroll, maintaining HR records and employee benefit plans, facilitating resolutions, and ensuring compliance are all duties of the HR benefits specialist.
 Communication and organizational skills are a must.
-The midpoint starting salary for the HR benefits specialist/coordinator role is $46,250.

 See our open HR benefits specialist jobs.

 These professionals manage representatives who interface with customers and provide information on products and services, resolve issues, perform data entry, and update customer records.
-Communication, technology and problem-solving skills are essential for those in customer service manager roles — all part of what earns them a midpoint starting salary of $45,250.
+Communication, technology and problem-solving skills are essential for those in customer service manager roles.

 See our open customer service manager jobs.